ajLapid718/YahooFantasyBasketballScript/Benching_Procedure/README.md

 Attempting to put Jrue Holiday NO - PG on the bench!
 SUCCESSFUL: By the way, he has a player condition of: Healthy

 Success!
-All your players that could be benched are on the bench now!
+All your players that could be benched are on the bench now.
-This script took 161 seconds to complete!
+This script took 161 seconds to complete.
 Goodbye!
 ```